thoughtspot/thoughtspot.github.io/_end-user/search/searchiq-data-collection.md

 - The data is stored locally on the customer cluster and is accessible only by customer admins and ThoughtSpot employees authorized by the customer.

-- The date is stored on Mixpanel servers.
+- The data is stored on Mixpanel servers.

 **How is this data secured?**